Get insider access

 3. Best BISSELL Canister Vacuum

 If you prefer using a canister vacuum instead of an upright model to clean your home, check out the BISSELL Zing Bagged Canister.
-Its straight-suction floorhead doesn't offer the same level of surface agitation as the BISSELL PowerForce Helix's powered floorhead, so it isn't a great fit for cleaning thick carpeting.
-It's much smaller and far more maneuverable in cluttered environments.
-Its lightweight wand and body and easy-to-use design also make it a great fit for elderly users.
+Its straight-suction floorhead doesn't offer the same level of surface agitation as the BISSELL PowerForce Helix's powered floorhead, so it isn't really suitable for cleaning thick carpeting.
+That said, it's much smaller and far more maneuverable in cluttered environments.
+Its lightweight wand and body, as well as its easy-to-use design, also make it a great fit for elderly users.
 Since its filter and dirtbag are easy to access and replace, user maintenance is also simple.
-It does struggle somewhat when clearing away heavy debris, but it doesn't have too much trouble with pet hair or lighter material.
+It struggles somewhat when clearing away heavy debris, but it doesn't have much trouble with pet hair or lighter material.

 Unfortunately, its power cord is very short.
 As a result, you'll probably have to swap outlets when cleaning larger rooms.
 On the upside, the cord rewinds with the press of a button, a convenience feature that's rare but very welcome for an entry-level vacuum.
 If you don't want to buy new dirtbags periodically, the BISSELL Zing Bagless Canister is a bagless equivalent that delivers similar overall performance and incurs minimal recurring costs.
 However, the lack of dirtbags results in inferior air filtration performance and a less hygienic means of debris disposal since emptying its dustbin can release a cloud of dust and debris.